Kohnert posets and polynomials of northeast diagrams: Applications to lock diagrams

 \begin{coro} $\mathcal{P}(\lock(\alpha))$ is bounded if and only if in the row weight vector $\alpha$, the nonzero entries after the first $0$ are weakly increasing. \end{coro} \begin{proof} Every lock diagram is northeast, so $\mathcal{P}(\lock(\alpha))$ is bounded if and only if it does not contain $x_1, x_2, x_3$ satisfying the conditions (a) - (e) outlined in Theorem \ref{thm:mainNEbounded}.
 We show that in a lock diagram, having this forbidden configuration is equivalent to having some $i < j < k$ such that $\alpha_i =0$ and $\alpha_j > \alpha_k>0$.

 As $\lock(\alpha)$ is right-justified, we observe that the set of rows occupied by cells in a column $c_k$ is always a subset of the set of rows occupied by cells in column $c_{k+1}$.
-Thus, condition (c) will always be true of any lock diagram where we choose columns $c_1 < c_2$ such that column $c_2 -1$ is not identical to column $c_2$.
+Thus, condition (c) is true of any lock diagram where we choose columns $c_1 < c_2$ such that column $c_2 -1$ is not identical to column $c_2$.
 Thus, condition (c) holds exactly when there is some pair of indices $j,k$ with $\alpha_j\neq\alpha_k$.

 Furthermore, in a lock diagram, the existence of $x_1, x_2, x_3$ satisfying (a) and (b) is equivalent to the existence of an $\alpha_j>2$ and an $\alpha_k>1$ for some $k>j$, since we can always take $r_2=r_1=j$ and $r_3=k$.
 Adding condition (e) to this configuration, we see it is satisfied if and only if $(r_3,c_1)$ is empty, meaning that row $r_1$ has a greater weight than row $r_3$ or $\alpha_j>\alpha_k$.